Zeta functions in higher Teichmuller theory: Representations and zeta functions

 In 1956, Selberg introduced a zeta function associated to the fundamental group $\Gamma$ of a compact oriented surface $V$ of genus $g \geq 2$ or, more precisely, to representations of such groups as Fuchsian groups, i.e. discrete subgroups of $\mathrm{PSL}(2,\mathbb R)$.

 The surface $V$ admits a family of hyperbolic metrics (metrics of constant curvature $-1$) which are parametrised by the Teichm\"uller space $\mathcal T(V)$.
 Let us consider a particularly convenient viewpoint using representations.
-We recall that $\mathcal T(V)$ can be identified with the connected component of
+We recall that $\mathcal T(V)$ can be identified with one of the two connected components of